 Studies have shown that magnesium supplementation is effective in many mental disorders including depression, anxiety, ADHD, bipolar disorder and schizophrenia (5-8).
 There are many forms of magnesium supplements to choose from, but only magnesium l-threonate crosses the blood-brain barrier, making it the best for the purposes of brain supplementation (9).
 It’s unique ability to enter and increase magnesium concentrations in the brain makes it an excellent choice for improving:

 Make sure to look for magnesium threonate supplements and NOT the inexpensive variants of magnesium such as oxide or sulfate as they yield very low bioavailability.
 The only reported side effects of magnesium threonate are headaches and drowsiness in the first week or so of use (10).

 Citicoline is a naturally occurring compound in the body.
 It was originally developed in Japan for stroke patients and was later introduced to European countries as a prescription drug for brain disorders.
 Today, citicoline is marketed as a brain supplement (11).
-Citicoline is still less widely known in today’s market but it’s one of the most effective ones.
+Citicoline is yet lesser known in today’s market of nootropics but it’s one of the most effective.
 It’s known to:

 - Build healthy brain cell membranes

 - Improve brain plasticity